anaisberg/deal-ultime/README.md

 - and the [driver for Chrome](https://sites.google.com/chromium.org/driver/downloads)

 Make sure to match the browser and driver versions, Chrome 96, as of this writing.

+Credits: I used [this article](https://dev.to/anderrv/intro-to-web-scraping-with-selenium-in-python-4011) to help me get started.